How to Stop a Dog from Barking at Everything

 Should You Use Bark Collars to Stop Dog Barking?

 A bark control spray collar is one of the most common tools to stop dog barking.
-Even though it may seem like an easy fix and effective solution, using this type of device is not advised.
+Even though it may seem like an easy fix and effective solution, this type of device is rarely used correctly and often does not offer positive long-term results.

 Plus, many believe it is inhumane.
 Barking is largely how dogs communicate, and while it can be problematic, you can eliminate that need for frequent barking, i.e. communication, by solving the problem at hand – your dog’s anxiety, fear or frustration.